CEMI and Coherence Fields

 The inquiry might then be into what regions, primarily within grey matter, participate in producing stream of intentional consciousness via CEMI fields, also how these most substantially CEMI regions are connected and thus coordinated.
 For instance, the dorsal and ventral visual pathways could be integrated by action potentials of equivalent duration running both ways between them such that CEMI field properties of vision in these separate portions of the brain may, in conjunction with grey matter fields of the limbic system and additional coherence field phenomena, generate a synchronous, perhaps largely permeating field array.
 Research along these lines could enable science to solve the binding problem.

-CEMI theory might explain why the brain is composed of white and grey matter to begin with.
-Myelin that coats most axons is white to reflect as much light as possible, preventing attenuation of intensity as this light radiates.
-Grey matter (the rest of the neuron: cell body, dendrites, axon terminal, and perhaps matter internal to the axon) is darkened by structures which absorb light during EM/radiation binding and CEMI activation.
+This might explain why the brain is composed of white and grey matter to begin with.
+Myelin that coats most axons is white to reflect as much light as possible, preventing attenuation of intensity as this light radiates and thus optimizing the mechanisms of percept generation.
+Grey matter (the rest of the neuron: cell body, dendrites, axon terminal, and perhaps matter internal to the axon) is darkened by structures which absorb light during radiative/biochemical binding.